Loose and Yellow Colored Stools After Eating – Diarrhea Home Remedies

-This type of watery yellow diarrhea can also be triggered by a bacterial, parasitic or viral infection acquired from contaminated water and foods.
-Powerful medications used in chemotherapy such as antibiotics and laxatives can also trigger the onset of yellow diarrhea.
-Surgeries, radiation and liver diseases can also be the cause of the yellow poop condition.
+This type of watery diarrhea can also be triggered by a bacterial, parasitic or viral infection acquired from contaminated water and foods.
+Powerful medications used in chemotherapy such as antibiotics and laxatives can also trigger the onset of this yellowish colored diarrhea.
+Surgeries, radiation and liver diseases can also cause it.

-This type of yellowish diarrhea is often accompanied by symptoms such as extreme tiredness, cramps and a feeling of malaise.
+Yellow diarrhea is often accompanied by symptoms such as extreme tiredness, cramps and a feeling of malaise.
 Weakness can also be experienced by the victim.
-Other indications of yellow diarrhea include dizziness, frequent thirst, tearless crying, headaches and decreased urination.
+Other indications include dizziness, frequent thirst, tearless crying, headaches and decreased urination.

 Chronic yellow liquid diarrhea which lasts for at least four weeks causes the victim to dehydration due to a significant loss of potassium and electrolytes.
 The most common symptoms of dehydration which the victims usually experience include irritability, dark colored urine, fever, confusion, sunken eyes, dry skin, irritability, dry mouth and excessive thirst.

 However, if the condition starts suddenly without the presence of signs other than watery, loose and off-color stools, it can be caused by a viral or bacterial infection that have been picked up from a contaminated food or water.